-A request to rezone from One and Two-Family Residential (R15) to One and Two-Family Residential (R8) zoning for properties located at 200-204 Misty Cape Cove and 206-219 Misty Cape Cove, north of the corner of Bell Road and Misty Cape Cove (3.48 acres).
+A request to rezone from R15 to R8 zoning for properties located at 200-204 Misty Cape Cove and 206-219 Misty Cape Cove, north of the corner of Bell Road and Misty Cape Cove (3.48 acres), requested by SWS Engineering, Inc., applicant; The David W. Gaw Family Ltd. Partnership, SEG Investments, and SEG Investments, L.P., owners.

-Staff recommends deferral to the February 9, 2023, Planning Commission meeting.
+Staff Recommendation: Defer to the February 9, 2023, Planning Commission meeting.